Supercritical CO2 Extractor

 In fact the operating cost for CO2 extraction is dramatically less than the operating costs associated with ethanol.

-Ethanol extraction is an extraction process that is typically run at low temperatures.
+Extraction with Ethanol is a process that is typically run at low temperatures.
 First the ethanol is cooled to below -20oC before it is introduced to the hemp.
 Cooling the ethanol reduces the amount of extracted chlorophyll and waxes.
-If you account for the energy required to chill the ethanol down to those low temperatures and then also evaporate after use, the energy bill for ethanol extraction is approximately 3-6x the cost of extracting with CO2.
+If you account for the energy required to chill the ethanol down to those low temperatures and then also evaporate after use, the energy bill for extracting ethanol is approximately 3-6x the cost of extracting with CO2.
 However, the energy cost is really not the key driver in the overall operating costs.

 Ethanol extraction requires a significant amount of ethanol to be used per pound of hemp.
 In fact, about 1 to 1.5 gallons of ethanol must be used per pound of dry hemp in order to extract.
 Hemp is a very absorbent biomass material and the ethanol must fully saturate the hemp plant before any extraction can take place.
 For this reason a large volume of ethanol is needed to extract cbd from hemp.